Common Mistakes in Property Tax Appeals (and How to Avoid Them)

 Frequently Asked Questions

-This kills more appeals than any evidence issue.
 Every jurisdiction has a strict deadline for filing a property tax appeal, typically 30 to 90 days after your assessment notice is mailed.
 Miss it by even one day and your appeal is dead.
+No exceptions.

 Walking into a hearing without comparable sales data is like going to court without evidence.
-The review board evaluates your home's market value.
-Comparable sales are the primary tool for establishing market value.
+The review board evaluates your home's market value, and comparable sales are the primary tool for establishing that.

 Zillow Zestimates are algorithm-generated estimates, not market transactions.
-Most review boards will not accept them as evidence.
-Some will explicitly tell you so during the hearing.
+Most review boards will not accept them as evidence, and some will explicitly tell you so during the hearing.

 Get It Right the First Time